A geometric approach in non-parametric Changepoint detection in circular data: Introduction

 We illustrate the method for detecting changepoints in concentration on the Acrophase data set \cite[see][]{lombard2017sequential} related to systolic blood pressure (SBP) in a patient undergoing clinical depression episodes.
 The results reveal that the proposed methods effectively identify changepoints in concentration.
-The method for detecting changepoints in the mean direction has been implemented on the Flare data set \cite[see][]{lombard1986change}.
 Lastly, we have executed the method for detecting changepoints in the concentration and/or mean direction on a weather data set \cite[see][]{data2023} of a super cyclonic storm ``Amphan” over the Bay of Bengal that severely hit and caused extensive damages in eastern India and Bangladesh during the period 16th May 2020 to 21st May 2020.
 A newly developed exploratory graphical data analysis tool \textit{Circular temporal plot} (see Section \ref{ct_plot} for a description of the plot) is used to guide the presence of changepoints in a temporally ordered data set of angular observations.

-Let $\theta_1, \theta_2, \ldots, \theta_n \in [0,2\pi)$ be angular random variables.
-A changepoint is defined as a fixed and unknown point $k^* \in \{ 0,1, \ldots,n\}$ such that $\theta_1, \theta_2, \ldots, \theta_{k^*}$ follow a distribution $F(\theta;\lambda_1)$, and $\theta_{k^*+1}, \theta_{k^*+2}, \ldots, \theta_n$ follow a different distribution $F(\theta;\lambda_2)$, where $\lambda_1 \neq \lambda_2$, and $F(\theta;\lambda_1) \neq F(\theta;\lambda_2) \mbox{~~for all~~} \theta \in [0,2\pi)$.
 The flow of the work is given below.
-After studying the intrinsic geometry of the curved torus in Section \ref{int_geo_torus} we introduce the definition of \textit{Curved Variance} for circular data.
-Section \ref{changepoint detection} is dedicated to changepoint detection in concentration with known mean direction (Section \ref{section_cp_comcentration}), changepoint detection in mean direction with known concentration value (Section \ref{section_cp_mean}), and changepoint detection in either of the parameters (Section \ref{section_cp_general}) when both are unknown.
-Section \ref{simulation} presents a comparison of the proposed method with existing methods for different circular distributions namely, von Mises, Kato-Jones, and Wrapped Cauchy.
-In Section \ref{data_analysis}, we implement the proposed methods for changepoint detection in concentration for Acrophase data (Section \ref{acrophase}), in mean direction for Flare data (Section \ref{Flare}), and in both for Amphan super cyclone data (Section \ref{Amphan}).
-The concluding Section \ref{conclusion} is followed by the algorithms related to the proposed tests provided in Section-\ref{algo}.
+We breafly study the intrinsic geometry of the curved torus in Section \ref{int_geo_torus}.
+Section \ref{changepoint detection} is dedicated to changepoint detection in concentration with known mean direction (Section \ref{section_cp_comcentration}), and changepoint detection in either of the parameters (Section \ref{section_cp_general}) when both are unknown.
+Section \ref{simulation} presents a comparison of the proposed method with existing methods for different circular distributions, namely, von Mises, Kato-Jones, and Wrapped Cauchy.
+In Section \ref{data_analysis}, we implement the proposed methods for changepoint detection in concentration for Acrophase data (Section \ref{acrophase}), and in both for Amphan super cyclone data (Section \ref{Amphan}).
+The concluding Section \ref{conclusion} is followed by the algorithms and some added diagrams and tables in Supplementary material.